Learn how to build DIY pallet shelves, repurposed from any reclaimed wood! A simple, free project offering loads of workshop storage!

 I’ve also been busy painting the work tables to freshen them up, cleaned up the walls with fresh white paint, and will eventually be covering the white melamine cabinets with something quirky too!
 And on it goes.

-However today I’m happy to share the newest woodworking projects addition… wooden pallet wall shelves with a bit of a secret.
+However today I’m happy to share the newest woodworking projects addition… wooden pallet wood shelves with a bit of a secret.
 They look like pallets, however any reclaimed wood will do!

 And for free too!
 A free shelf is always good, yes?